jmuozan/jmuozan/README.md

 # 👋 Hi, I’m Jorge Muñoz an Industrial Design Engineer
 - 🌍 From **València** currently living in **Barcelona**
-- 👀 I’m interested in **COmputational DEsign, AI, Digital Fabrication and Open Hardware Projects**
+- 👀 Interested in **COmputational DEsign, AI, Digital Fabrication and Open Hardware Projects**
 - 🤓 Trying to learn *how to make almost anything*
 - 👥 I’m looking to collaborate on any interesting project that aligns with my interests.
 (Don't hesitate to ask me!)
 - 📫 You can check **[my website](https://jmuozan.github.io/jorgemunyozz.github.io/)** to see my works and projects or **[my LinkedIn](https://www.linkedin.com/in/jorgemunozzanon/)** to get in touch